Feel like you need to get your homemaking back on track? This solution will help so much!

 While I’m a huge fan of a simple approach and low-maintenance housekeeping, sometimes bigger jobs are needed.
 That’s why I deep clean my home twice a year.
 (It’s easier to do it in the spring and fall instead of just the spring … because there’s less to scrub!)

-And when scrubbing’s not needed, but I just need to take care of the random bits of clutter that gather in the daily pace of life, the homemaking reset day should be a perfect way to get my homemaking back on track.
+But when scrubbing’s not needed, and I just need to take care of the random bits of clutter that gather in the daily pace of life, the homemaking reset day is a perfect way to get my homemaking back on track.

 When your home’s looking out of control, how do you manage to get your homemaking back on track?